Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Dissipative effects

-In other words, one of the effects of the presence of a finite kinetic relaxation time $\tau_R$ is to set the attenuation of the acoustic waves due to the nonvanishing kinetic shear viscosity~\eqref{eq:kinetic_eta}.
+The modification to the dispersion relation due to dissipation, $\omega^\pm_{R;{\rm ac.}} - \omega^\pm_{\rm ac.} = -ik^2 \eta / 6P = -i 2 k^2 \tau_R / 15$, agrees with that derived in Eq.~(58) of Ref.~\cite{Gorbar:2017toh} using Chiral Kinetic Theory.\footnote{A small discrepancy in the $O(\Omega)$ correction to $\omega^\pm_{R;{\rm ac.}}$, which can be traced back to the transverse plane dynamics ignored in Ref.~\cite{Gorbar:2017toh}, is irrelevant in the present case, as we work under the assumption of a chirally-neutral background.} In other words, one of the effects of the presence of a finite kinetic relaxation time $\tau_R$ is to set the attenuation of the acoustic waves due to the nonvanishing kinetic shear viscosity~\eqref{eq:kinetic_eta}.
 In addition, Eqs.~\eqref{eq:kinetic_eta} and \eqref{eq:omega_tauR} reveal that the speed of sound in the dissipative fluid is slower than the one in its non-dissipative limit~\eqref{eq:acoustic_vpm}.
 The speed of the sound wave depends on the momentum $k$, which has an ultraviolet bound, implying that when $k \tau_R > 5 \sqrt{3} / 2$, the acoustic wave stops propagating.
 The latter effect is a feature of the first-order theory, as the inclusion of second-order terms may alter this behaviour~\cite{Sammet:2023bfo}.

 What are the effects of a finite kinetic relaxation time for the propagation of perturbations in the charge sector?
-In the case of charge (non-)conservation, Eq.~\eqref{eq:Fourier_Jl} is modified to:
+In the case of charge (non-)conservation, Eq.~\eqref{eq:chargecons} is modified to:

-As in the case of the perfect fluid, the charge modes have vanishing pressure and velocity fluctuations, $\delta P = \delta u = 0$, such that the last two terms above cancel.
-This leads to

 Comparing the above relations with Eq.~\eqref{eq:chargecons}, we see that, as in the case of the dissipative shear stress, the charge diffusion has the effect of shifting the angular frequencies by an imaginary quantity.
 Denoting by $\omega_R$ the energy dispersion relation in the presence of dissipation, we have